shaghayeghsoudi/tutorial/README.md

 New types of sensing means the scale of data collection today is massive.
 And modeled outputs can be large as well.

-Example:

 # Why parallelism?

-Much R code runs fast and fine on a single processor and in a serial manner.
+Much R code runs fast and fine on a single processor.
-Consider that we have a series of functions to run, f1, f2, etc.
-Serial processing means that f1 runs first, and until f1 completes, nothing else can run.
-Once f1 completes, f2 begins, and the process repeats.

 But at times, computations can be:

 * cpu-bound: Take too much cpu time
 * memory-bound: Take too much memory
 * I/O-bound: Take too much time to read/write from disk